chrispfchung/mediaproject/README.md

-# Practice Pitch to Microsoft to Advising What Content Type to Create in their Newly Created Studio
+# Practice Pitch to Microsoft to Advising What Content Type to Create in their New Studio

 ## CSVs included